conor-f/spotibar/README.md

 ```

   Done!
 Enjoy!
 File (probably inevitable) bug reports as issues!

-  If you like, you can run `spotibar --init` in order to get some extra
-features like LastFM integration.

 ## Development:
   Create an issue if you have any bug reports/feature requests/want to add